-Annual Financial Statements For the period January 1st to December 31st 2017
+Annual Financial Statements

+For the period January 1st to December 31st 2018

 It is hereby certified that the attached herein Financial Statements which have been issued in accordance with the International Financial Reporting Standards, are those financial statements approved by "BETA SECURITIES S.A."
-Board of Directors on February 26th, 2018 and uploaded on the Web site of the company www.beta.gr.
+Board of Directors on February 26th, 2019 and uploaded on the Web site of the company www.beta.gr.
+It is noted that the published financial statements in the press are intended to provide the reader with some general financial information but do not provide a complete picture of the financial position and results of the Company in accordance with International Accounting Standards.
+It should also be noted that, for the sake of simplicity, certain financial breakdowns and reclassifications have been made to the financial data published in the press.

-Athens February 26th 2018
+Athens, February 26th 2019